frakic/AmadeusShowcase/README.md

 # Amadeus showcase

-The purpouse of this application is to showcase leveraging Amadeus Self-Service cheap flights API.
+The purpouse of this application is to showcase leveraging Amadeus Self-Service cheap flights search API.

 ## Usage